curityio/mutual-tls-api-example/README.md

 ### Client

-The client authenticates using a Client Certificate over a Mutual TLS channel to the Curity Identity Server.
+The client authenticates using a Client Certificate and a Mutual TLS connection to the Curity Identity Server.

 ### Authorization Server